-The Agency's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The Agency's response was not subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Agency's response to the finding identified in our audit and described in the accompanying schedule of findings and responses.
+The Agency's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.